 - An alternative option is placing the sperm in a cervical cap and then is inserted into the cervix and that need to keep for specific time duration.

 - Women require to lie down for half an hour after completion of the insemination procedure.
 During this time span, sperm allows moving towards the uterus.

 Intravaginal insemination (IVI)

 Then the IVI catheter is inserted through the vaginal channel of the females partners and semen sample loaded syringe require to keep in the direction of 45° angle from the floor.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
-He is a Pharmacy graduate and M.B.A (marketing).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
+He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).